 Finally, I generally don’t compromise on fair trade products.
 If I have access to them, regardless of the price or who is selling it, I will buy those over non-fair trade products, especially for chocolate, coffee, and sugar.

 So without further ado, here are my favorite sources for real food!

 These are the local resources I currently use or have used in the past.

 - Ebert Farms (Front Range) – This is our source of raw milk, beef sides, and sometimes eggs and honey.
-If you’re looking for a good source for anything the things mentioned above or pork (we don’t eat enough pork to warrant buying a side, but my kids have chased the pigs on their 40 acres of pasture), I can’t recommend them enough.
-We’ve been with them since 2013 (we were with Windsor Dairy before that but have had a much better experience with Ebert), have visited the dairy several times, and the family that runs it is wonderful.
+If you’re looking for a good source for any of the things mentioned above or pork (we don’t eat enough pork to warrant buying a side, but my kids have chased the pigs on their 40 acres of pasture), I can’t recommend them enough.
+We;ve been with them since 2013 (we were with Windsor Dairy before that but have had a much better experience with Ebert), have visited the dairy several times, and the family that runs it is wonderful.
 Our milk and anything else we order is delivered once per week to a drop point in our town, and we pick it up.
 Because the sale of raw milk is illegal in Colorado, you have to sign up to become a herd owner before you can buy the milk, which you can read all about here.